Denver Architecture Tour

 Originally built in 1880 as the co-educational Brinker Collegiate Institute, the Navarre building has been home to many establishments since its construction.
 Throughout the late 19th century and most of the 20th century, the building accommodated a hotel, renowned for its illicit activity, and multiple restaurants.
 There was once a tunnel that connected the Navarre to the esteemed Brown Palace Hotel across the street: well-to-do members of the community would stop by the Brown and secretly make their way over to the Navarre building to indulge in the activities it offered.
 Today, the Navarre functions as the American Museum of Western Art – Anschutz Collection, in which visitors can view many great works of art.

-The Brown Palace Hotel opened in 1892.
-It was one of the first atrium-style hotels and remains the second-oldest hotel in the city.
-The hotel was the site of a famous murder in 1911 when Frank Henwood shot and killed Sylvester Louis "Tony" von Phul and an innocent bystander in the hotel bar.
-Many people confuse the hotel with the Flatiron building due to the similar design.
+When the Brown Palace Hotel opened in 1892, it was one of the first atrium-style hotels.
+The Brown Palace is the second-oldest extant hotel in Denver and some confuse the hotel with the Flatiron building due to the similar design.
+The hotel bar was the site of a 1911 murder where Frank Henwood shot and killed Sylvester Louis "Tony" von Phul and an innocent bystander.
 During the 1950s, this hotel and many other establishments in Denver refused to serve African Americans in violation of the state's civil rights law.
-White and black residents of the city such as Grace Jordan challenged the hotel's informal color line by taking a seat in the hotel's restaurant.
-Although they were not served initially, the possibility of a lawsuit or bad press convinced the hotel's managers to end their practice of exclusion.
+White and Black residents of the city such as Grace Jordan challenged the hotel's informal color line by taking a seat in the hotel's restaurant.
+Although they were not served initially, the possibility of a lawsuit or bad press convinced the hotel's managers to end their practice of drawing the color line.

 The beautiful Art Deco style Paramount Theatre, located on Glenarm Place adjoining the Sixteenth Street Mall, is a survivor of the golden age of motion picture “wonder theaters”, when simply going to the movies meant stepping into a world of glamour.
 Now converted to a live performance venue, the Paramount Theatre nevertheless retains its vintage style.
 The richly detailed “zigzag”-style terracotta exterior survives, and the gilded decorations and fanciful murals that adorn the interior have been restored.
 The theatre also contains a rare Wurlitzer pipe organ, which provided early film audiences not only with music but with sound effects such as train whistles and galloping horses.